simeononsecurity/simeononsecurity.ch/content/articles/demystifying-cybersecurity-jargon-guide/index.en.md

 ## Threat Vectors and Attack Types

 ### Malware
 Malware, short for [**malicious software**](https://simeononsecurity.com/articles/how-to-protect-your-devices-from-malware/), encompasses a wide range of malicious programs designed to infiltrate and compromise computer systems.
 Common types include viruses, Trojans, and ransomware.
-To protect against malware, it's essential to use reliable [**antivirus software**](https://simeononsecurity.com/recommendations/anti-virus).
+To protect against malware, you need to use reliable [**antivirus software**](https://simeononsecurity.com/recommendations/anti-virus).

 ### Phishing
 [**Phishing**](https://simeononsecurity.com/articles/what-is-a-common-indicator-of-a-phishing-attempt/) attacks involve tricking individuals into divulging sensitive information or downloading malicious files.
 Cybercriminals often impersonate trustworthy entities, such as banks or government agencies, to deceive their victims.
 Understanding the signs of phishing emails is key to staying safe.